Contents

 If you have not received this invite email then we recommend that you look in your Spam/Junk/Promotions email folders, as sometimes mail readers misdirect welcome emails such a this one into those folders.

-If you do not know the email address of your conference support team then you can find it on the getting started page (this is the page you see when you click on Create Stack if you are not signed in).
-On the left hand side of this page you will see that we list the email addresses of the conference support teams using Learning Toolbox (as highlighted in the screenshot) .
-The list is organised alphabetically, so you may have to scroll down the webpage to find your conference’s support team email address.
+If you do not know the email address of your support team then you can find it on the getting started page (this is the page you see when you click on Create Stack if you are not signed in).
+On the left hand side of this page you will see that we list the email addresses of the event support teams using Learning Toolbox (as highlighted in the screenshot) .
+The list is organised alphabetically, so you may have to scroll down the webpage to find your event’s support team email address.

 After you have signed into Learning Toolbox (https://my.ltb.io/) do you see the Getting Started Page (image below) when you click on Create Stack?